hailo-ai/hailo-rpi5-examples/README.md

 [![Watch the demo on YouTube](https://img.youtube.com/vi/XXizBHtCLew/0.jpg)](https://youtu.be/XXizBHtCLew)

-#### Frigate Integration - Coming Soon
+#### Frigate Integration

 Frigate is an open-source video surveillance software that runs on a Raspberry Pi.
-This integration will allow you to use the Hailo-8L AI processor for object detection in real-time video streams.
+Hailo is officially integrated into Frigate framework starting from version 0.16.0.
+See [Hailo Official Integration with Frigate](https://community.hailo.ai/t/hailo-official-integration-with-frigate/13679) for more information.

 ### Raspberry Pi Official Examples